carefree0910/carefree-learn-doc/docs/examples/iris.md

 ```

 :::caution
 On iris dataset, however, launching distributed training will actually hurt the speed because iris dataset only contains 150 samples, so the relative overhead brought by distributed training will be too large.
-Please refer the **CAUTION** section of the [Benchmarking](../user-guides/distributed#benchmarking) section for more details.
 :::

 ## Advanced Benchmarking

 But this is not enough, because we want to know whether other models (e.g. scikit-learn models) could achieve a better performance than `carefree-learn` models.
-In this case, we can perform an advanced benchmarking with the [`Experiment`](../user-guides/distributed#experiment) helper class.
+In this case, we can perform an advanced benchmarking with the `Experiment` helper class.

 ```python
 experiment = cflearn.Experiment()